natenka/pyneng-book-en/docs/source/book/16_unicode/convert_examples.rst

     In [3]: f
     Out[3]: <_io.TextIOWrapper name='r1.txt' mode='r' encoding='UTF-8'>

-When working with files it is better to specify the encoding explicitly because it may differ in different operating systems:
+When working with files it is better to specify encoding explicitly because it may differ in different operating systems:

 .. code:: python